Mauser: G98 derivatives

 As the restrictions on production were increasingly ignored by the Germans in the 1930s, a new Mauser, the Mauser standard model, was developed from the rifle-length Karabiner 98b.
 It was nominally intended for export and civilian sales.
 While many standard model rifles were indeed exported, it was meant primarily for use by the revived German military.
 It rapidly evolved into the Karabiner 98 Kurz, which was adopted by Nazi Germany as the standard infantry rifle in 1935 and saw service until the end of World War II.

 Mauser M1902

 Long recoil semi-automatic rifle, lacked in ejecting cartridges.

 Type A, Model B, Model K, Armee-Model C, Africa Model

 A series of very successful hunting rifles were developed in the first decades of the 20th century.
 The Special Rifle Type A was the top-of-the-line sporting rifle of the early 20th century.
 The Model B (B for Büchse) and Model K were sport rifles offered in many configurations.
 The Model C, made from 1903 to 1930, was a cheap rifle made to accommodate a range of cartridges for hunting.
 The Mauser Africa Model, introduced around 1904 or 1905, was used mainly by settlers in Africa.

 Model M1913 Selbstladegewehr Sporter

-Semi-automatic rifle adapted by the german military for aircraft use.
-Was produced in 9mm caliber and with a scope rail.
+Semi-automatic rifle adapted by the German military for aircraft use.
+It was produced in 9mm caliber and with a scope rail.